Fred Franzia, creator of ‘Two Buck Chuck’ wine, dies at 79

 DENAIR, Calif.
-(KTXL) — California winemaker Fred Franzia, who was known as the creator of the “Two Buck Chuck” wine, died at 79 years old at his home in Denair, his family and Bronco Wine Co. announced Tuesday.
+(KTXL) — California winemaker Fred Franzia, known as the creator of “Two Buck Chuck” wine, died at 79 years old at his home in Denair, his family and Bronco Wine Co. announced Tuesday.

-The company said Franza died with his family by his side.
-The family and the Bronco Wine Co. didn’t disclose a cause of death.
+The company said Franzia died with his family by his side but didn’t disclose a cause of death.

 “Due to Fred’s vision, Bronco Wine Co. has achieved vertical integration all while remaining family-owned.
 His entrepreneurial spirit, tireless dedication, and his commitment to both his family and to the Bronco family will forever be remembered,” the company wrote in an Instagram post.
 “His legacy will endure for generations to come.”